experimaestro/experimaestro-python/docs/launchers/index.md

 - `time`: Maximum job time (in seconds)
 - `gpus`: Total number of GPUs
 - `gpus_per_node`: Number of GPUs per node
+- `account`: The slurm account for launching the job
+- `qos`: The requested Quality of Service